Algebra8/Knots/README.md

 #### Importing modules from repository

-To use the following scripts straight from the github repository, it is necessary to pull the modules listed in **prerequisites** into your current directory.
-Once this is done, the _markovchain_ script can be imported into any script that exists in the current directory.
-Note that the method `topandas` in _markovchain_ requires _pandas_.
+To use the following scripts straight from the github repository, it is necessary to clone the repository onto the user's system and pull the package **moore_braidgenerator** into the desired working directory.
+Please refer to **Prerequisites** for additional dependencies that need installing.
+Once this is done, the `MarkovChain` can be imported into any script that exists in the working directory.
+Note that the method `topandas` in _MarkovChain_ requires _pandas_.

 #### Setting up the Braid Generator

-To create a Markov Chain, simply call MarkovChain with at least the `braidword` argument given.
-The Markov Chain initializor has default values of nine and ten for the `maxgen` and `maxlen` parameters, respectively.
+To create a Markov Chain, simply call `MarkovChain` with at least the `braidword` argument given.
+The `MarkovChain` initializor has default values of nine and ten for the `maxgen` and `maxlen` parameters, respectively.

 ```